fmcwradar/Microwave_Imaging/README.md

 In this repository, you can find python scripts for microwave imaging using a vector network analyzer (VNA) and a frequency-modulated continuous wave (FMCW) radar system.

-The FMCW radar system is realized with commercially available components.
+The FMCW radar system is realized with off-the-shelf components.
 More details can be found in my publications (https://ieeexplore.ieee.org/document/10305102) and (https://ieeexplore.ieee.org/document/10590586).

 As a VNA I used the E8361C from Keysight.

 For the imaging with the vector network analyzer, the delay-and-sum (DAS) beamforming algorithm is implemented.
 For the FMCW radar system the standard matched filter approach is used.
 However, both approaches are analytically identical.

-Much more details can be found in my journal paper, which is available as open access on IEEE Xplore (https://ieeexplore.ieee.org/document/10931040).
+Much more details are presented in my journal paper, which is available as open access on IEEE Xplore (https://ieeexplore.ieee.org/document/10931040).

+## General Information

+Right now, there are two different version: V01 and V02.
+The version V01 was used for the comparison of imaging with a VNA and the FMCW radar system.
+For this purpose, I have developed the two classes "radar_measurement_evaluation" and "radar_imaging".
+The user has to define the settings in the script `Calculate_Radar_Image.py` by hand.

+In the version V02, I expanded the FMCW part of V01 into a Python package called "RSP_Toolbox_MM".
+It contains the classes "prepare_radar_measurement" and "DAS_imaging".
+The settings are defined by a file containing the configurations called `Radar_Config.txt`.

+## V02

+## V01

 ## Imaging with VNA